buildpacks/rfcs/text/0000-offline-buildpackages.md

 ```
 cnb
  └── assets
-     ├── <java11-asset-sha256>
+     ├── <java11-asset-digest>
-     ├── <java13-asset-sha256>
+     ├── <java13-asset-digest>
-     └── <java15-asset-sha256>
+     └── <java15-asset-digest>
 ```

-Buildpacks should then be able to quickly check for available assets using a `sha256` of the asset they wish to use in tandem with the `CNB_ASSETS` environment variable.
+Buildpacks should then be able to quickly check for available assets using a `digest` of the asset they wish to use in tandem with the `CNB_ASSETS` environment variable.

 # Drawbacks
 [drawbacks]: #drawbacks